rudi77/sdc/project2/writeup.md

 ![alt text][image5]

 ### 3. Model Training
-At the beginning of this project I executed my models on my laptop's CPU which is an Intel I7 with four cores but later on I executed all my experiments on a "g2.2xlarge" EC2 instance which drastically reduced execution time and therefore, I was able to try different network architectures and hyperparameters.
+At the beginning of this project I executed my models on my laptop's CPU which is an Intel I7 with four cores but later on I executed all my experiments on a "g2.2xlarge" EC2 instance which drastically reduced execution time and therefore, I was able to try different network architectures and hyperparameter settings.
 Finally I used the following settings and hyperparameters:

 * Number of training examples: 91589 - the training set comprises the orginal training set plus my augmented set.
 * Optimizer : AdamOptimizer.
 This one was taken from the LeNet example from lesson 9.
 I haven't tried others.